65 The Parade,

 1 person favorited this theater

-Located at 65 The Parade, on the High Street.
-Despite a very plain facade on the principal shopping street in Watford to the north of London, the Gaumont was a very fine cinema when it opened on 3rd May 1937 with Will Hay in “Good Morning Boys”, and Will Hay appearing ‘in person’.
+Located at 65-67 The Parade, on the High Street.
+Despite a very plain facade on the principal shopping street in Watford to the north of London, the Gaumont was a very fine cinema when it opened on 3rd May 1937 with Will Hay in “Good Morning Boys”, and Will Hay appearing ‘in person’, the main feature film was “Three Smart Girls” starring Binnie Barnes.

-In 1963 the Odeon cinema further along The Parade closed and in 1964 the Gaumont took the Odeon name.
-It was tripled in 1974 by the usual Odeon style of a drop wall under the balcony and two small cinemas (here seating 120 each) in the former rear stalls.
+In 1963 the Odeon cinema further along The Parade closed.
+On 14th February 1964 the Gaumont hosted The Rolling Stones in concert.
+On 20th September 1964 the Gaumont took the Odeon name.
+It was tripled on 2nd June 1974 by the usual Odeon style of a drop wall under the balcony and two small cinemas (here seating 120 each) in the former rear stalls.
 These were fitted out to a higher standard than usual, the reason supposed to be that several directors of the Rank Organisation lived in the vicinity.
-The circle continued, apparently unaltered, using the original screen and containing 612 seats.
+The circle continued, apparently unaltered, using the original screen and containing 606 seats.

 Just login to your account and subscribe to this theater